sandipanp/Bike_sharing_case_study_using_linear_regression/README.md

 # Project Name
-> Outline a brief description of your project.
+> Multiple linear regression model for the prediction of demand for shared bikes.

 ## Table of Contents